Star Trek: The Original Series: Development

 In April 1964, Roddenberry presented the Star Trek draft to Desilu Productions, a leading independent television production company.
 He met with Herbert F. Solow, Desilu's director of production.
 Solow saw promise in the idea and signed a three-year program-development contract with Roddenberry.
 Lucille Ball, head of Desilu, was not familiar with the nature of the project, but she was instrumental in getting the pilot produced.

-The idea was extensively revised and fleshed out during this time—"The Cage" pilot filmed in late 1964 differs in many respects from the March 1964 treatment.
+The concept was extensively revised and fleshed out during this time—"The Cage" pilot filmed in late 1964 differs in many respects from the March 1964 treatment.
 Solow, for example, added the "stardate" concept.
 Desilu Productions had a first-look deal with CBS.
 Oscar Katz, Desilu's Vice President of Production, went with Roddenberry to pitch the series to the network.
-They refused to purchase the show, as they already had a similar show in development, the 1965 Irwin Allen series Lost in Space.
+They refused to purchase the show, as they already had a similar program in development, the 1965 Irwin Allen series Lost in Space.

 In May 1964, Solow, who had previously worked at NBC, met with Grant Tinker, then head of the network's West Coast programming department.
 Tinker commissioned the first pilot—which became "The Cage".
 NBC turned down the resulting pilot, stating that it was "too cerebral".
 However, the NBC executives were still impressed with the concept, and they understood that its perceived faults had been partly due to the script that they had selected themselves.

 NBC made the unusual decision to pay for a second pilot, using the script called "Where No Man Has Gone Before".
 Only the character of Spock, played by Leonard Nimoy, was retained from the first pilot, and only two cast members, Majel Barrett and Nimoy, were carried forward into the series.
 This second pilot proved to be satisfactory to NBC, and the network selected Star Trek to be in its upcoming television schedule for the fall of 1966.